sonialagunac/sonialagunac.github.io/content/news/get-started copy 16/index.md

 ---
-title: 📝 Our workshop paper got accepted at Neurips 2023.
+title: 📝 Our workshop paper got accepted at NeurIPS 2023.
 summary: We presented ExpLIMEable at the XAI Workshop!
 date: 2023-12-01
 ---